-- Each school must ensure that a first aid kit is stored on site; - The Manager is in charge of the kit and must ensure it is properly maintained; - The Manager is responsible for ensuring that a Register of Injuries and Treatment is maintained up-to-date. - Schools must ensure that there is an adequate number of trained first aid officers on site.
-For further training or information, schools can contact ESAV.
+- Each school must ensure that a first aid kit is stored on site; - Each school must nominate the First Aid officer and first aiders - Schools need to have first aid policy and procedures - The First Aid officer is in charge of the kit and must ensure it is properly maintained; - The First Aid officer is responsible for ensuring that a Register of Injuries and Treatment is maintained up-to-date and all First aiders having current certificate. - Schools must ensure that there is an adequate number of trained first aid officers on site.
+For further training or information, schools can contact ESAV. - Schools must ensure they are having the list of student's names with allergy and their allergy plan.
+Individual Anaphylaxis Management Plans. - Displaying well-recognised, standardised first aid signs will assist in easily locating first aid equipment and facilities.